 Super 8 Cooke City

 Cooke City, Montana

 Cooke City is a historic hamlet near the northeast entrance to Yellowstone National Park.
 Only a handful of accommodations are open in the winter, and the Super 8 provides the town's best available lodging with excellent proximity to the remote Lamar Valley, our focus for wolf watching in the park.
-Basic but comfortable, guest rooms have TV, Wi-Fi, fridge, microwave and self-serve coffee-making facilities.
+Basic but comfortable, guest rooms have TV, Wi-Fi, refrigerator, microwave oven, and self-serve coffee-making facilities.
 A washer and dryer are available for guests' self-serve laundry needs.
 The motel enjoys a prime location right on Cooke City's main street, and its log facade evokes the Old West atmosphere of the region.

 Yellowstone Gateway Inn

 Optimally located at the north entrance to Yellowstone National Park, the eco-conscious Yellowstone Gateway Inn offers 15 newly renovated apartment-style suites.
 Each has a bedroom that has a king or queen bed, a sandstone-surrounded tub and shower, a full kitchen, and a living room with a sofa bed.
 Rooms include 42-inch flat-screen high-definition TVs, Blu-Ray DVD players, complimentary high-speed wireless internet, individually controlled heating and air conditioning, organic and natural bath amenities, personal coffee service with "Equal Exchange" fair-trade organic coffee and teas, and in-room recycling.